momonga-ml/aws-copilot-containerized-flask-app/README.md

 Run `copilot svc init` to create the manifest file and tell it where the docker file is.
 This is the command that creates a new service to run your code.
 It will also create an ECR repository for the service.
 Then, run `copilot svc deploy`.

+You'll have one stackset and three stacks deployed in your CloudFormation console, and your command line should produce a URL to view your app.

 ## Commands

 To build it all, use `copilot init`.